 Data Collections and Statistical Analysis

-Data were collected on Percentage Emergence (%), Number of Days to 50% flowering, Number of Days to Fruiting, plant height, number of leaves and number of branches at intervals of two (2) weeks from 6 WAP.
+Data were collected on Percentage Emergence (%), Number of Days to 50% flowering, Number of Days to Fruiting, plant height, number of leaves and number of branches at intervals of two (2) weeks from 6 WAP (weeks after planting).
 Harvesting of fresh fruits begins at 10 WAP which was done in 4 days interval.
 The Level of pest infestation, number of fruits per plant was counted and the fresh fruit weight per plant was recorded.
 All data obtained for each character were subjected to analysis of variance (ANOVA) and the treatment means were separated by Fisher’s Least Significant Difference (LSD) at 5% probability.

 RESULTS